Inuvik NWT Travel Guide

-Inuvik – “Place of Man” – Where the road ends and the journey is just beginning.
+“Place of Man” – Where the Dempster Highway ends and the journey is just beginning.

 The town was built in 1955 as an administration centre for the Western Arctic.
 It was intended to replace the hamlet of Aklavik in the Mackenzie Delta, where they had a flooding problem and limited space for expansion.
 Today Inuvik is the largest administrative and commercial centre for Western Arctic and is Canada’s largest community north of the Arctic Circle.
 The town’s population is about 3,400.

-Some locals earn their living hunting, trapping and fishing.
-Others are employed in government and aboriginal offices, or in transportation, construction, petroleum exploration and tourism companies.
+Some locals earn their living by hunting, trapping, and fishing.
+Others are employed in government and aboriginal offices, or in transportation, construction, petroleum exploration, and tourism companies.

-Looking for a car wash was one of the first things I did after checking into the Happy Valley Territorial Campground.
+Looking for a car wash was the first thing I did after checking into the Happy Valley Territorial Campground.

 Getting There and Away

 Inuvik is the hub and gateway to other communities in the Western Arctic and the Beaufort Sea.

 By Road – The Dempster Highway connects Inuvik to the south and the new Highway 10 connects to Tuktoyaktuk to the north.
 There is an ice road to Alavik in winter only.

 By Air – Inuvik Mike Zubko Airport is located 14 km east of town.
 Regular flights operate daily between southern and northern communities.
 The entire runway sits on a thick gravel pad to protect it from corruption by the permafrost.
 Like myself, many visitors to Inuvik travel on to Tuktoyaktuk on the Arctic Ocean.
 You can book the flight with Aklak Air yourself or book with a tour operator and include a guided tour of Tuktoyaktuk, which is definitely worth the extra costs.